 - 1. Complete the required number of Program clock hours. - 2.
-Complete and submit all clinic practical worksheets, to demonstrate completion of State requirements. - 3.
-Pass the School's final written and practical exams.
+Complete and submit all practical skill assignments via the skills tracker app, to demonstrate completion of practical skill requirements.

+3. Complete all assigned written and practical exams with a passing score.